 That’s me right now, thankful that I am able to begin moving forwards when I’ve been stuck batting off curveballs for what feels like forever.

-So I know a 6 week holiday is just a holiday in some people’s mind, but more than that it’s a chance to celebrate the gap between where I was and where God has brought me to now.
+So I know a 6 week holiday is just a holiday in some people’s mind, but more than that it’s a chance to celebrate the gap between where I was and where I am now.

 Things totally changed when I had the rug pulled from under my feet and I found myself a few months after marriage abandoned and alone.
-Fear and anxiety dictated my daily existence and my mental health really suffered in the following months and years and in many ways I imagine lots of things will be a trigger for those insecurities for a long time to come.
-But i have come to know a God that will never abandon me and is guiding me forwards to other things, to the purposes he has for me.
+Fear and anxiety dictated my daily existence and my mental health really suffered in the following months and in many ways I imagine lots of things will be a trigger for those insecurities for a long time to come.
+But I have come to know a sense of peace in something guiding me forwards to other things, even if I don’t know what they are.

-There are some things that happen in life we just won’t ever get over.
+There are some things that happen in life you can’t just ‘get over.’
 Yet somehow slowly we can pick up the pieces and move forwards.
 Always forwards.
-With the people He places around to pick you up.
+With the people in your life that help you to pick yourself up.
 There are so many times it will still feel like there’s no reason to fight against the hurt and the darkness but that’s when you take the tiniest baby step forwards.
 A week, a month, 365 days of babysteps.
-It goes on. .
+It goes on..
 Shine the smallest light into the darkness and it begins to lose its power.

 Slowly but surely you will learn to hold on to the glimmer of hope, people will help lift you up and eventually you will start to see that there’s a future worth hoping for.
 That’s what this trip is for me, finally beginning to hope for my future and celebrating the distance behind me.

 Like a seed in the ground, surrounded by darkness.
 But day by day still unknowingly growing towards the light.